 Slow down, take every chance you have.
 Lie in bed, have a nap, guilt free!
 We are all happier when we are not tired.
 It's not just babies who get grizzly.

-Snail Mail Stories was born out of the desire of a busy mother to find a way to slow down once in a while and enjoy spending quality time and making a meaningful connection with her daughter.
+Snail Mail Stories was born out of the desire of a busy mother to find a way to slow down and enjoy quality time with her daughter.

 She saw how excited her child got when she received an envelope in the post one morning.
-Such a simple thing, and yet - the envelope prompted them to stop what they were doing to snuggle up and explore the contents together - a mini adventure.
+Such a simple thing, and yet - the envelope prompted them to stop what they were doing, snuggle up and explore the contents together - a mini adventure!
 The value of introducing snail mail into a child’s life was realised.

 Our monthly envelopes are delivered to your door and contain all the bits and bobs your child needs for their mini adventure.
 Receiving our envelopes prompt whanau to slow down and connect.

-Our open-ended, hands-on questions, crafts and activities encourage kids to unplug and discover the world around them, in their own way, at their own pace.
+Our open-ended questions and hands-on crafts and activities encourage kids to unplug and discover the world around them, in their own way, at their own pace.
 Our nature-based themes, plastic free contents and focus on up-cycling teaches kids to learn and play in a sustainable way.
 We foster a love of reading and writing and our two-way pen pal service adds a meaningful and personal touch.